MozillaReality/immersive-custom-elements/README.md

 - \<img-360-tour\>
 - other new elements coming later

-If you have any new custom element tag ideas, come to [this thread](https://github.com/MozillaReality/immersive-custom-elements/issues/9)!
+If you have any new custom element tag ideas, join [this brainstorming thread](https://github.com/MozillaReality/immersive-custom-elements/issues/9)!

 ### \<img-360\>